dojo/docs/djConfig.rst

 Language and Localization Settings in djConfig
 ----------------------------------------------

-There is an extensive discussion of the i18n features of dojo in the `tutorial chapter on i18n <quickstart/internationalization/index>`_.
+There is an extensive discussion of the i18n features of dojo in the `tutorial on i18n <quickstart/internationalization/index>`_.
 Here we'll briefly cover the two djConfig variables that apply to these settings:

 locale: 'en-us'
   By default, dojo sets the locale of all dijits by pulling the locale from the browser.
 However, developers can force the default locale by using the djConfig locale setting.